-Lastly, this study showed an association between low carb diets and neural tube defects, but that still doesn’t prove that shunning grains and going on a low carb diet during pregnancy causes birth defects!
+Lastly, this study showed an association between low carb diets and neural tube defects, but that still doesn’t prove that shunning grains and going on a low carb pregnancy diet causes birth defects!

 So what does this all mean for women trying to conceive?
 There are a few important takeaways.
 First of all, folate (as dietary folate, or supplemental folic acid) is a critical nutrient during pregnancy, especially when it comes to reducing the risk of neural tube defects.
-And the best way to ensure you’re getting adequate amounts of any nutrient is to eat a varied diet.
-In fact, with the exception of a few specific foods (raw or undercooked fish, eggs and meat, or unpasteurized milk and juices), Health Canada doesn’t advise expectant mothers to restrict any foods or food groups.
-It’s important to remember that pregnancy is certainly not the time to start any kind of weight-loss plan (low-carb or not!), unless recommended by, and under the supervision of, a doctor.
+The best way to ensure you’re getting adequate amounts of any nutrient is to eat a varied diet.
+In fact, with the exception of a few specific foods, Health Canada doesn’t advise expectant mothers to restrict any foods or food groups.
+It’s also important to remember that pregnancy is certainly not the time to start any kind of weight-loss plan (low-carb or not!), unless recommended by and under the supervision of a doctor.